Antonio-Gorisek/Live-Wallpaper-Plugin/README.md

             Debug.Log("Game successfully set as desktop wallpaper.");
         } else {
-            // If the result is 0, it means the Unity window was not found or the DLL wasn't loaded correctly Debug.LogError("Failed to set game as desktop wallpaper.
-Check DLL and Win32 interop.");
+            // If the result is 0, it means the Unity window was not found or the DLL wasn't loaded correctly Debug.LogError("Failed to set game as desktop wallpaper.");
         }
     }
 }